 In all likelihood if you’re thinking about it, you’ll have a level of desire and excitement.
 Go with that, ride that wave, use that energy.
 Excessive thinking and wanting to have every skerrick of possible information will only cause stagnation, procrastination and the moment will pass.

 Have a go.
 Find things out.
 Be prepared to be a beginner.
 It’ll be imperfect.
 You’ll learn stuff, and that’ll help.
 [Note to self: Practice what I preach with that advice!!]

 You may need to schedule the very first bit, but do that- take the first step in taking the first step.
 Need some help getting going on your path to change?
 Contact me to find out how I can help.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #change #NewYearsResolution #Transformation
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #change #NewYearsResolution #Transformation